Health & Nutrition

 If you decide to go ahead and use probiotics in spite of their questionable effectiveness, are you actually getting what it says on the label?
 In many cases, the answer to that question is "no".
 A 2011 paper by Weese & Martin found that just two out of 25 veterinary probiotics had labels that accurately described the contents.
 The SkeptVet has a plain-English summary of the paper.
 Many of the products that failed didn't even spell the names of the bacteria right.
 Several other studies had similar poor results (Weese, Morovic et al, Labdoor).

 This doesn't interfere with the sales hype of course.
-Even apple cider vinegar is hyped as a source of probiotics because it has Acetobacter bacteria in it, but don't believe the claims unless you're keeping fruit flies as pets.
+Even apple cider vinegar is hyped as a source of probiotics because it has Acetobacter bacteria in it, but don't believe this claim unless you're keeping fruit flies as pets.
 That's the only life form that's known to have this bacteria in its gut flora.
 See the ACV article for more information on how overhyped ACV is.

 Copyright 2017 Carolyn Tielfan all rights reserved